 \section{Abstract}

 Dynamic space filling (DSF) is a stochastic process defined on any connected graph.
 Each vertex can host an arbitrary number of particles forming a pile, with every arriving particle landing on the top of the pile.
 Particles in a pile, except for the particle at the bottom, can hop to neighboring vertices.
-Eligible particles hop independently and stochastically, with the overall hopping rate set to unity for every eligible particle at every vertex.
-When the number of vertices in a graph is equal to the total number of particles, the evolution stops at the moment when every vertex gets occupied by a single particle.
+Eligible particles hop independently and stochastically, with the overall hopping rate set to unity.
+When the number of vertices in a graph is equal to the total number of particles, the evolution stops when a single particle occupies every vertex.
 We determine the halting time distribution on complete graphs.
-Using the mapping of the DSF into a two-species annihilation process, we argue that on $d-$dimensional tori with $N\gg 1$ vertices, the average halting time scales with the number of vertices as $N^{4/d}$ when $d\leq 4$ and as $N$ when $d>4$.
+Using the mapping of the DSF into a two-species annihilation process, we argue that on $ d$-dimensional tori with $N\gg 1$ vertices, the average halting time scales with the number of vertices as $N^{4/d}$ when $d\leq 4$ and as $N$ when $d>4$.